-If you’re new to Google AdWords, or if you’re a busy person taking care of tons of other aspects of your small business, the budgeting and bidding process can seem a bit overwhelming.
-It doesn’t need to be.
+If you’re new to Google AdWords, or the one person responsible for managing the account, budgeting and bidding can seem a bit complicated.

 What are these letters?
 PPC/CPC, CPM, and CPA explained